-Muscle toning and contouring in the treatment area is anticipated to provide an aesthetic benefit and the EMS device is a non-invasive device that accomplishes the desired effect without anesthesia and with minimal-to-no recovery time.
-[REDACTED]

-[REDACTED]

-[REDACTED]

-[REDACTED] Considering the number of body contouring surgical procedures performed for the removal of fat each year (1.3 million procedures worldwide, according to the 2011 International Society of Aesthetic Plastic Surgeons Biennial Global Survey), the use of such a non-invasive procedure has the potential to significantly reduce the incidence of complications and post-surgical limitations associated with those procedures.
+Abdominal muscle toning and contouring in the treatment area is anticipated to provide an aesthetic benefit and this non-invasive device accomplishes the desired effect without anesthesia and with minimal recovery time.
+Furthermore, the results of this study will help in the development of the optimal aesthetic procedure for fat removal with cryolipolysis followed by EMS.
+Considering the number of body contouring surgical procedures performed for the removal of fat each year (1.3 million procedures worldwide, according to the 2011 International Society of Aesthetic Plastic Surgeons Biennial Global Survey), the use of such a non-invasive procedure has the potential to significantly reduce the incidence of complications and post-surgical limitations associated with those procedures.